 Linda and Steve Colvin are the owners, growers, and vintners of Esther Bricques Winery, nestled slightly above the sunny Okanogan Valley floor in northern Washington State.
 Together they make their Okanogan winery a home away from home for every visitor who encounters their intimate setting.
 And they are testament to the fact that science and math do go well with wine.
-High school science and math teachers by day, Linda and Steve devote the rest of their energies to their winery, its products, and its experiences.
+As former high school science and math teachers, Linda and Steve devote the rest of their energies now to their winery, its products, and its experiences.

 Do What You Love